microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 Given the requirements provided by the customer, Azure Cosmos DB is the best choice for ingesting data for this PoC.
 Azure Cosmos DB allows for more flexible, and longer, TTL (message retention) than Event Hubs, which is capped at 7 days, or 4 weeks when you contact Microsoft to request the extra capacity.
 Another option for Event Hubs is to use Event Hubs Capture to simultaneously save ingested data to Blob Storage or Azure Data Lake Store for longer retention and cold storage.
 However, this will require additional development, including automatic clearing of the data after a period of time.
 In addition, Woodgrove Bank wanted to be able to easily query and replay the transactional data during the 60-day message retention period, from a database.
 Setting the TTL on the documents to 60 days keeps them in the Azure Cosmos DB transactional store for 60 days, where they can replay the transactions flowing through the change feed.
 However, with the addition of the analytical store that is enabled through Synapse Link, all data gets automatically copied to a low-cost Azure storage account in columnar format, giving Woodgrove easy access to all their data, regardless of the transactional store's TTL value, from within Synapse Analytics.
 Since these queries are executed against the analytical store, they do not use any RU/s allocated to the transaction store.

 Finally, the requirement to synchronize/write the ingested data to multiple regions, which could grow at any time, makes Azure Cosmos DB a more favorable choice.
 As you can see, there are more steps required to send data to additional regions using Event Hubs, since you have to provision new namespaces and Event Hub instances in each region.
-You would also have to account for all those instances on the consuming side, which we will not cover in this lab for sake of time.
+You would also have to account for all those instances on the consuming side, which we will not cover in this lab for the sake of time.
 The ability to read/write to multiple regions by adding and removing them at will with no code or changes required is a great value that Azure Cosmos DB adds.
 Plus, the fact that Azure Cosmos DB will be used in this solution for serving batch-processed fraudulent data on a global scale means that Azure Cosmos DB can be used to meet both the data ingest and delivery needs with no additional services, like Event Hubs, required.

 ## After the hands-on lab